squarecandy/squarecandy-tinymce/readme.txt

 = Scope =

 As the description states, this plugin makes **opinionated** changes to the default setup.
 I don't plan to grow this into a bulkier plugin that allows you to modify and customize all aspects of TinyMCE.
-Try [TinyMCE Advanced](https://wordpress.org/plugins/tinymce-advanced/) or other existing plugins for tha
+Try [TinyMCE Advanced](https://wordpress.org/plugins/tinymce-advanced/) or other existing plugins for that purpose.

 == Installation ==